benedekb97/bluecrest-exercise/README.md

   - Used an [online swagger editor](https://forge.etsi.org/swagger/editor/) to create the necessary openapi file
 - After this I made some adjustments to the API to better fit REST specifications
 - Finally I wrote some Feature tests to test the API endpoints.
+  - Here some fixes to the codebase were required as I uncovered some issues with the update endpoint and validation

 ### Documentation used